Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Introduction

-at $(N,N^4)$ in the frequency space.
-Time-localized solutions to the NLS equation have spacetime Fourier transform near the parabola $\tau=\xi^2$, but time-localized solutions to the fourth order NLS equation have spacetime Fourier transform near the quartic $\tau=\xi^4$.
+We point out that time-localized solutions to \eqref{eqn: cubic NLS,focusing defocusing} have spacetime Fourier transform near the parabola $\tau=\xi^2$, but time-localized solutions to \eqref{eqn:fourth order NLS} have spacetime Fourier transform near the quartic $\tau=\xi^4$.
 Choose an $N\gg 1 $.
-Let $u(t,x)$ be a linear solution to $\left(i\partial_t+\partial_x^4\right)u=0$ with $u(0)=u_0$.
+Let $u(t,x)$ be a linear solution to $\left(i\partial_t-\partial_x^4\right)u=0$ with $u(0)=u_0$.
 We use the following change of variables

 Then, $\tau=\xi^4$ leads to $\tau=N^4+\frac{4}{\sqrt{6}}N^2\xi'+\tau'$ where

 By using these change of variables, we have

 Thus, for $\abs{\xi'}\ll N $ , this change of variables converts $\tau=\xi^4 $ to an approximate $\tau'\approx \xi'^2$.
 Therefore, we obtain an approximate solution